satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image00.gif
    :align: center
    :alt:
 Figure 7.
-A visualization of the evolutionary history of a Wikipedia entry (“Evolution”) as an example of an evolving body of text.
-History flow is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm by Fernanda B. Viégas and Martin Wattenberg at IBM, 2003)
+A visualization of the edit history of the interactions of multiple authors of a Wikipedia entry (“Evolution”).
+The text is in the right column and the ribbon chart in the center represents the text edits over time, where each color indicates an individual contributor (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm by Fernanda B. Viégas and Martin Wattenberg at IBM, 2003).

 Relevance of code review systems